Brazilian who lives on an island with an erupting volcano shows how La Palma was covered in ash; watch video | World

 “I hadn’t heard anything.
 And then, that same day, there was a very strong earthquake.
 This one, yes, I felt it.
 I was scared to death, I didn’t sleep anymore.”

-The earthquakes that Silva began to experience were a warning that there would be a volcanic eruption on the island where she has lived for 13 years, and where she had her 12-year-old daughter.
+The earthquakes Janadark began to feel were a warning that there would be a volcanic eruption on the island where she has lived for 13 years, and where she had her 12-year-old daughter.

+UNDERSTAND: Risk of tsunami reaching the Brazilian coast after volcano eruption is remote

+Drone catches the moment when lava from a volcano hits a pool in La Palma, Spain

-Silva lives about 10 kilometers from the volcano, and her house is not on the lava path that has already forced part of the population to leave their homes.
-But even so, her routine changed a lot.
+Janadark lives about 10 kilometers from the volcano, and her house is not on the lava path, which has already forced a part of the population to leave their homes.
+But even so, the routine saw its routine change a lot.

 Drone footage shows lava path from volcano in La Palma

-“The noise is horrible, it sounds like an air fighter going through the sky all the time,” she says.
+“The noise is horrible, it sounds like an air fighter passing through the sky all the time,” he says.

-There are moments of silence, she says, but often her family is re-awakened during the night.
+There are moments of silence, but often his family is awakened again at night, according to Janadark.

 “The shakes make us get up in fear, thinking that the house will fall.
 It’s difficult, [a situação] it gives me a lot of anxiety, I want to sleep on the street,” he says.